 ‘It’s best to do your grocery shop online because you’re less tempted by unnecessary things than if you’re pushing a trolley down the aisle,’ Dan says.
 Why not try a ‘downsizing’ challenge.
 For instance, if you always buy a premium brand of muesli, try getting the next cheapest brand.
 If you don’t notice the difference, don’t buy the expensive brand again.

-Check out mysupermarket.com – it’ll tell you which places have offers (and if you can’t get to the store in person, you can order online).
+Check out mySupermarket – it’ll tell you which places have offers (and if you can’t get to the store in person, you can order online).
 ‘Boots and Superdrug also have great offers and parenting clubs which offer discounts, as do Tesco, and Early Learning Centre to name a few,’ he adds.

-He also suggests looking at Amazon Family – it costs £49 to be member but you get a free three-month trial and £10 off if you spend £50 or more.
+He also suggests looking at Amazon Family – it costs £49 to be a member but you get a free three-month trial and £10 off if you spend £50 or more.
 ‘You can join, use the discount, then end your membership (if you want to) before the free trial ends.’

 Tesco Club Card is the most popular loyalty scheme in the country.
 But Dan says the big mistake people make is spending their vouchers on food shopping only.
 ‘You can boost the value of your points – for instance, if you buy theme park tickets using your Tesco Club Card, you can get three or four times the value of the points you would if you use your card for just food.